kolergy/agent_bean/README.md

 # AI Agent Bean
 Agent Bean is AI agent that is designed to interact with users and perform various tasks.
 The initial focus is on coding but there are no limitations to other activities.
-It has been designed to be able to run local llm models available on the huggingface portal as well as interfacing with the openAI API so you can run the model fully localy if you need and have the available compute or use OpenAI API you can even mix booths if it make sense for you.
-As you can associate different models to different tasks.
+It has been designed to be able to run local llm models like Llama2 and Mistral that are available on the huggingface portal as well as interfacing with the openAI API to be able to run GPT3.4 or GPT4 so you can run the model fully localy if you need and have the available compute or use OpenAI API you can even mix booths if it make sense for you.
+As you can associate different models to different actions.

 It has a memory management system that can instantiate / dinstantiate models dependings on the needs of the task (it is still a bit rough )